pulumi/docs/content/product/pulumi-cloud.md

 meta_desc: Pulumi Cloud is the easiest way to use Pulumi open source at scale.
 aliases:
     - /product/pulumi-service/
+    - /product/cloud/
+    - /cloud/

 overview:
-    title: Intelligent Infrastructure Management Platform
+    title: Intelligent Infrastructure Management
     description: |
-        Pulumi Cloud is the easiest way to use Pulumi open source at scale.
-It stores infrastructure state and secrets, provides search and clear visibility into all your clouds, runs remote deployments, integrates with CI/CD pipelines, and enforces policies.
+        Pulumi Cloud is the smartest and easiest way to automate, secure, and manage everything you run in the cloud.
+It stores infrastructure state, centralizes secrets management, provides search and clear visibility into all your clouds, runs remote deployments, integrates with CI/CD pipelines, and enforces security and compliance policies.

 case_studies:
     title: Customers innovating with Pulumi Cloud